Israel-related conspiracy theories

 Israel-related conspiracy theories encompass a range of conspiracy theories about the State of Israel, its government, its military, its intelligence services, and its Jewish citizens, attributing to them malicious intent and exaggerated powers or technological development.
 They follow the pattern of other conspiracy theories, often while incorporating antisemitic tropes.

-Zoological conspiracy theories
+Zoological

 Zoological conspiracy theories involving Israel are occasionally found in the media or on the Internet, typically in Muslim-majority countries, alleging use of animals to attack civilians or conduct espionage.
 These conspiracies are often reported as evidence of a Zionist or Israeli plot.

 Examples include the December 2010 shark attacks in Egypt, Hezbollah claims of capturing Israeli spying eagles, and the 2011 capture in Saudi Arabia of a griffon vulture carrying a GPS wildlife tracking device which was said to be part of a "Zionist plot", a claim dismissed by Israeli wildlife officials as ludicrous.